Transient growth in diabatic boundary layers with fluids at supercritical pressure: Non-modal analysis

 \subsubsection{Subcritical and supercritical regimes}

-For all subcritical and supercritical cases in Fig.~\ref{fig:fig3} and Tab.~\ref{tab:SD_M0001_T0.9andT1.1}, $G_{opt}$ is found at $\omega=0$.~This condition corresponds to a streamwise vortex, typical of the ideal-gas regime \cite{Hanifi1,Tumin1,Bitter1}, as displayed for case T09w095 in Fig.~\ref{fig:fig5}(a).~Very similar profiles are also obtained for the other non-transcritical cases of Tab.~\ref{tab:SD_M0001_T0.9andT1.1} (not shown here for the sake of brevity), as the initial perturbation energy, i.e., Eq.~\eqref{eq:realE}, is entirely of kinetic nature.
+For all subcritical and supercritical cases in Fig.~\ref{fig:fig3} and Tab.~\ref{tab:SD_M0001_T0.9andT1.1}, $G_{opt}$ occurs at $\omega=0$, indicating an input streamwise vortex typical of the ideal-gas regime \cite{Hanifi1,Tumin1,Bitter1}, as shown for case T09w095 in Fig.~\ref{fig:fig5}(a).
+Similar profiles are found for the other non-transcritical cases of Tab.~\ref{tab:SD_M0001_T0.9andT1.1} (not shown for brevity), as the initial perturbation energy, i.e., Eq.~\eqref{eq:realE}, is entirely of kinetic nature.

-Figure \ref{fig:fig5}(b) represents the flow response to the streamwise vortex at $x=x_{opt}$ for case T09w095.~The shape of the output optimal disturbance consists mainly of streamwise velocity, taking the form of streamwise (high-low velocity) streaks.~Temperature and density disturbances are almost negligible in this regime due to small corresponding mean-flow gradients.~Overall, streamwise velocity streaks are recovered for all subcritical and supercritical cases of Tab.~\ref{tab:SD_M0001_T0.9andT1.1} (here only T09w095 is displayed for brevity).~The physical mechanism behind the formation of velocity streaks has been explained by the lift-up effect \cite{Landahl1}.~Note that the total amount of kinetic energy to the total energy $\hat{E}_{kin.}/\hat{E}$ after amplification has reduced from $99.9\%$ to $86\%$ for case T09w095.~On the other hand, for the supercritical cases, the drop of kinetic energy reaches only up to $5\%$.~By plotting in Fig.~\ref{fig:fig3}(c) the energy amplitude of the different disturbance components, i.e.,~$\hat{E}_{kin.}/\hat{E}$, $\hat{E}_{\hat{\rho}}/\hat{E}$, $\hat{E}_{\hat{T}}/\hat{E}$ and $\hat{E}_{\hat{\rho}\hat{T}}/\hat{E}$, over the wall-normal direction, it is evident that the total energy is dominated by its kinetic part.~Conversely, the contribution of the non-diagonal terms $\hat{E}_{\rho'T'}$ in matrix $\mathbf{M}$ of Eq.~\eqref{eq:energymatrix} to the total energy, which are non-zero for a non-ideal gas, are not more than $20\%$ due to the small base-flow thermodynamic derivatives (i.e., $\partial \bar{p}/\partial \bar{\rho}|_{\bar{T}}$ , $\partial \bar{p} /\partial \bar{T}|_{\bar{\rho}}$, $\partial \bar{e}/\partial \bar{\rho}|_{\bar{T}}$).~This confirms that the level of non-ideality is weak in the subcritical and supercritical regimes.~The optimal perturbations, therefore, resemble the ones found in the incompressible ideal-gas regime \cite{Andersson1,Tumin1}.
+Figure \ref{fig:fig5}(b) illustrates the flow response to the streamwise vortex at $x=x_{opt}$ for case T09w095.
+The output optimal disturbance mainly consists of streamwise velocity, taking the form of streamwise (high-low velocity) streaks, with negligible temperature and density disturbances due to small corresponding mean-flow gradients.
+Similar streamwise velocity streaks are recovered for all subcritical and supercritical cases in Tab.~\ref{tab:SD_M0001_T0.9andT1.1} (only T09w095 displayed for brevity).
+The formation of velocity streaks has been explained by the lift-up effect \cite{Landahl1}.
+Note that, for case T09w095, the kinetic energy fraction $\hat{E}_{kin.}/\hat{E}$ decreases from $99.9\%$ to $86\%$ after amplification, whereas for the subcrtical cases, this drop is only up to $5\%$.
+Fig.~\ref{fig:fig3}(c) exhibits that the total energy amplitude is predominantly kinetic (large $\hat{E}_{kin.}/\hat{E}$), while the non-diagonal terms $\hat{E}_{\rho'T'}$ in matrix $\mathbf{M}$ of Eq.~\eqref{eq:energymatrix} contribute less than $20\%$ due to small base-flow thermodynamic derivatives.
+This indicates a weak influence non-ideality on the transient growth in the subcritical and supercritical regimes, with optimal perturbations resembling those in the incompressible ideal-gas regime \cite{Andersson1,Tumin1}.